Signiant/External-user-provisioning/README.md

 2. Enter email server authentication information

 #### spreadsheet_database fields [click here to learn more](#google-spreadsheet)
-1. Enter the id of the spreadsheet that will contain all the names and ids of spreadsheets that going to be created
+1. Enter the id of the index spreadsheet.
+This that will be updated by the tool and will contain a mapping of username to spreadsheet ID
 2. Enter the name of this spreadsheet
 3. Enter the folder id where you want to store all your spreadsheets
 4. Enter the url of this folder